 Traditional Divorce Litigation

-Divorce litigation is by far the most expensive, time-consuming, and emotionally-draining way to get through your case.
-If you have a choice, resolving your case any other way is usually better than going all the way through a trial.
+Divorce litigation is by far the most expensive, time-consuming, and emotionally-draining way to get divorced.
+If you have a choice, resolving your case any way other than by going to trial usually makes sense.
 That having been said, sometimes litigation is your only choice.